ali-sunarlar/DevOpsProjects/redhat/RH124/9-Control Services and Daemons_.md

 | Status | More information about the service. |
 | Process | More information about related processes. |
 | CGroup | More information about related control groups. |

+Service States in the Output of systemctl

+| Keyword Description
+loaded The unit configuration file is processed. active (running) The service is running with continuing processes. active (exited) The service successfully completed a one-time configuration. active (waiting) The service is running but waiting for an event. inactive The service is not running. enabled The service starts at boot time. disabled The service is not set to start at boot time. static The service cannot be enabled, but an enabled unit might start it automatically.